Coming soon:

 What if we could tap into that same source of motivation in companies?

-This is a book about building great teams, but not like most other books.
+This is a book about building great teams, but unlike most other books.

 Most books…